 100% of children and young people have free access to physical activity which improves mental health and wellbeing by 2022.

 Increase the number of care experienced young people accessing a positive and sustained destination by 25% by 2022.

 Increase the number of accredited courses directly associated with growth areas by 7% by 2023.

 Increase the number of vulnerable learners entering a positive and sustained destination by 7% by 2023.
 Increase the number of young people who leave school with a minimum of SVQ 3 in literacy and numeracy and 4 other qualifications to 93% by 2023.

-Achieve UNICEF badges in: - Leadership - Culture - Communication - Place - Child Friendly Services - Participating Increase to 100% of staff working directly and indirectly with children who have received child friendly city training by 2023.
-Increase number of young people who need support in relation to trauma and bereavement having access Prosperous Place Stretch Outcomes to such support by 50% by 2023.
+Achieve UNICEF badges in: - Leadership - Culture - Communication - Place - Child Friendly Services - Participating

+Increase to 100% of staff working directly and indirectly with children who have received child friendly city training by 2023.

+Increase number of young people who need support in relation to trauma and bereavement having access to such support by 50% by 2023.

+Prosperous Place Stretch Outcomes

 The detail within Performance Management reporting to this Committee evidences how Education Service delivery leads, contributes to, or influences, LOIP Stretch Outcomes 14 and 15.
-Respectively, this contributes to delivery of the following improvement projects: Increase % of people who walk as one mode of travel by 10% by 2023.
+Respectively, this contributes to delivery of the following improvement projects:

+Increase % of people who walk as one mode of travel by 10% by 2023.

 Increase % of people who cycle as one mode of travel by 2% by 2023.

-Increase community food growing in schools, communities and workplaces by 12 by 2023 Regional and City Strategies The detail within Performance Management reporting to this Committee evidences how Education Service delivery leads, contributes to, or influences outcomes aligned to the City's National Improvement Framework Plan, and outputs/outcomes related to the City's involvement in the Northern Alliance collaborative.
+Increase community food growing in schools, communities and workplaces by 12 programmes by 2023 outputs/outcomes related to the City's involvement in the Northern Alliance collaborative.
 Data contained in the report is also contextual evidence of the Education Services contribution to Children's Services planning, along with both regional Economic and Skills strategies.